Master of Science in Education (MSEd)

 Applicants to Binghamton University's inservice programs in Special Education must hold or meet the requirements for initial New York State certification in Early Childhood Education (Birth to Grade 2), Childhood Education (Grades 1-6), and/or Adolescence Education (Grades 7-12 in one of the content areas: English, Mathematics, Science, Social Studies or Foreign Languages).
 See http://www.highered.nysed.gov/tcert for information about current NYS teacher certification requirements.

-If you do not hold one of the initial certificates required for these programs, you may be eligible for the Educational Studies program, the preservice Master of Arts in Teaching Program, or the preservice Childhood, Early Childhood, and Special Education (Birth - grade 6) program.
+If you do not hold one or more of the initial certificates required for the MSEd Special Education programs, you may be eligible for the Educational Studies program, the preservice Master of Arts in Teaching Program, or the preservice Childhood, Early Childhood, and Special Education (Birth - grade 6) program.

 Successful completion of Binghamton's MSEd degree in Special Education and the NYS examination in Students with Disabilities leads to the initial/professional certificate in Students with Disabilities for the same age group as the initial certificate.
 Students must earn a grade of B or better in all required courses, earn a cumulative average of B or better to graduate, and complete all degree requirements within five years of admission to the program.